GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 ### **Stage 1 - Creation**

-Creation -The creation stage establishing the identity by completing the identity proofing/ verification stage where the identity is verified about the person.
-This stage is mandatory for federal employees, contratos and anyone working for or on behalf of the government this phase will include the prerequisite vetting investigation and adjudication.
-Processes associated with identity proofing include source document validation, identity verification, remote proofing, or in-person proofing.
-Depending on the user type the credentialing may result to different types of phishing resistant authenticators
+The creation stage establishes the identity in one or more authoritative identity repositories by completing identity proofing and verification.
+When creation and enrollment occurs through distinct transactions, agencies should use biometric capture and match to ensure all enrollment activities are performed with the same user.

+Agencies may leverage identity creation outcomes--attributes and credentials--from the employee's hiring action to accelerate the creation phase.
+Hiring officials should verify the user's identifiers and attributes before making an offer of employment.
+Agencies should verify identities as a part of in-person and remote encounters during hiring and on-boarding, and verify authenticators or bind additional authenticators during enrollment.

+This stage includes identity document validation, identity verification, remote proofing or in-person proofing, biometric enrollment, attribute verification, and status determination.
+Vetting is conmpleted, where required, through an adjudicated background investigation.

+Agencies that have No-PIV and Pre-PIV use cases should leverage HSPD-12 enrollment capabilities and standards to meet non-PIV use cases.
+Creation for non-PIV subscribers should include biometric enrollment.

+Agency enrollment records should be consistent with [NIST SP 800-156](https://csrc.nist.gov/pubs/sp/800/156/final){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

-### **Stage 2 - Provisioning / Identity Governance Administration (IGA)**
+### **Stage 2 - Use: Read/Update**

-Provisioning - Create, manage identity, credentials and accounts using the IGA practice is core to the identity lifecycle management process.
-When users finish Stage 1 their identities are created to then be provisioned and credentialed.
-The IGA process provides dependent systems such as authoritative attribute sources as directories or consuming sources such as single sign-on systems and applications with provisioning processes.
-Processes associated with provisioning include entitlement management, grant access, remove access, account management, and account creation.

-Maintain accurate and current attributes and entitlements associated with a master user record.
-Processes associated with maintenance include attribute management or access reviews.

-Identity Aggregation - Find and connect disparate digital identities to a master user record.
-Processes associated with identity aggregation include identity reconciliation, identity resolution, master user record, account linking, and separation of duty analysis.
+During this phase, "use" of identity records corresponds to distinct ILM functions:
++ *provisioning*   creates a new resource account or a subscriber account at a credential service provider.
++ *syncing* polls attribute sources for changes and propagates changes to connected accounts according to governance rules.
++ *reviewing* access can also be referred to as "recertifying" or "auditing".
+Access reviews revalidate subscriber and resource account status based on access policy rules.
+Recertification results may prompt manager action or, if automated, suspend that user's access.

+Provisioning additional accounts or entitlements can be implemented using a "birthright" policy--authorization to certain organizational resources is granted based on organizational membership.
+Birthright entitlements are easily automatable.
+Typical accounts provisioned in this way include network logon, productivity suite with email, VPN or SASE access, and enterprise authentication service/single sign-on.
+Agencies that are implementing the Pre-PIV and No-PIV use cases can leverage birthright provisioning during enrollment and bind the FIDO2 authenticator as a part of the encounter.

+Provisioning can also be demand-driven by users or their supervisors, through service desk tickets and workflows, as an example.
+Low-code user journey tools can also help orchestrate multi-step self-service flows to improve the user experience and guide users through flows tailored to their business units, organizational responsibilities, and access needs.

+Provisioning supports additional access requirements as users take on responsibilities.

+Syncing refers to updating user profiles across their resource and subscriber accounts based on changes in authoritative data.
+Syncing helps ensure attributes and access are updated and consistent across applications and services.
+When there is confidence about updated data, application providers can leverage attributes more dynamically to enhance least privilege within their applications.

+Reviewing access is critical to user accountability.
+Access reviews are critical to compliance for sensitive transactions and verifying internal controls.
+Access reviews also help reinforce leader and manager control over the activities they are responsible for.

+IGA tools typically include analytic capabilities to identify unmanaged accounts.
+Unmanaged accounts may indicate adversary activity or poor local account controls.
+Flagging these accounts for review is important.
+Agencies may elect to automate locking accounts which suspicious activity to allow for mitigation.

+Agencies that previously leveraged the CDM Dashboard to implement CRED, BEHAVE, TRUST, and PRIV capabilities for privileged and general users can configure their IGA tools to achieve consistent outcomes.
+Doing so will be described in more detail in the tool portion of this playbook.

-### **Stage 3 - Deactivation**
+### **Stage 3 - Deactivate: Delete**

-Deactivation - Deactivate or remove identities associated with a master user record.
-IGA Processes associated with deactivation include suspension, archive, or deletion of accounts and credentials
+Deactivation - Deactivate or remove identities associated with a user record.
+IGA Processes associated with deactivation include suspension, archive, or deletion of accounts and credentials.
+IGA tools implement variations of "delete" can be a "hard" or "soft" delete.
+Consider requiring a human user action to perform a hard delete, and implement second-person review to confirm it.

+Agencies will need to review their privacy, record retention, and log retention requirements when defining the "end" of identity lifecycles in agency ILM policies and when configuring IGA tools.

 With the Executive Order 14028 that enabled OMB M 22-09 agencies should centralize their identity management, credential management, and access management with services that leverage the identity access governance process.
-In doing so, agencies then can enhance their security posture to the “greatest extent possible” and centrally implement alternate phishing resistant authenticators support in their enterprise identity management systems, so that these authenticators are centrally managed and connected to enterprise identities.” – As the identity pillar, ZTA foundation is set in place for MB 22-09 agencies can then start to create their Master User Record (MUR) with the intent to implement IGA across the enterprise, set all users to required identity management and zero trust principles.
+In doing so, agencies then can enhance their security posture to the greatest extent possible and centrally implement alternate phishing resistant authenticators support in their enterprise identity management systems, so that these authenticators are centrally managed and connected to enterprise identities.” – As the identity pillar, ZTA foundation is set in place for MB 22-09 agencies can then start to create their Master User Record (MUR) with the intent to implement IGA across the enterprise, set all users to required identity management and zero trust principles.

 ### **Figure 2: Core Zero Trust Logical Components**